QbicSquid/Console-Buttons/README.md

 # Console-Buttons
-Creates clickable buttons in a windows console.
+Creates clickable buttons in a Windows console.